qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Mutation can be represented as data.
 Data can be interpreted as mutation.

 - Instead of just doing in-place mutation, we can enqueue a command (or event) to do mutation later.
 The command is then processed to do actual mutation.
 (It's also moving computatin between stages)
+- Layered filesystem (in Docker).
+Mutating or adding file is creating a new layer.
+The unchanged previous layers can be cached and reused.
 - **Event sourcing**.
 Derive latest state from a events (log, mutations).
 Express the latest state as a view of old state + mutations.
 The idea is adopted by database WAL, data replication, Lambda architecture, etc.
-- Layered filesystem (in Docker).
-Mutating or adding file is creating a new layer.
-The unchanged previous layers can be cached and reused.
+- [Command Query Responsibility Segregation](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation).
+The system has two facades: the query facade doesn't allow mutation, and the command facade only accepts commands and don't give data.

 The benefits: